MyNameJeremy/EZKeyVal/README.md

 ### Setting Values

-you can save/overwrite values by sending a http request to [a route](#route-key-relation)
+You can save/overwrite values by sending a http request to [a route](#route-key-relation).

 #### Request: